 Cover all the bases: Send two versions with one email: attach an MS Word version of your resume, and include your resume text in your email.
 That gives the employer an option of looking at the version s/he chooses.

 When you need hard copies, even if you submitted online or by email:

-When your content is final, use a laser printer to get the highest print quality and professional appearance.
+When your content is final, use a good printer to get the highest print quality and professional appearance.
 If your own printer won't do the job, use a computer lab or professional print service.